pmarek15/streams-cli/README.md

 ```
 $ go build
 ```
-Binary file (`streams`) will be created insite root directory of the repository.
+Binary file (`stream`) will be created insite root directory of the repository.
 Simply run it inside of your terminal.
 For additional info you can use `--help` flag